evokateur/cv-agents/README.md

-Creating a C.V. based on [this](https://latex-tutorial.com/cv-latex-guide/) tutorial.
+Creating a C.V. with the assistance of [this](https://latex-tutorial.com/cv-latex-guide/) tutorial.